moby/moby/docs/sources/articles/https.md

 To setup a new client connection, copy the `~/.docker/public-key.json` file on the client machine to the `~/.docker/authorized-keys.d/` directory on the daemon machine.
-The copied file should keep the same suffix (e.g. `.json` `.jwk` `.pem`) but otherwise the name may be changed to something which meaningfully identities the client to the user.
+The copied file should keep the same suffix (e.g. `.json`, `.jwk` or `.pem`) but otherwise the name may be changed to something which meaningfully identities the client to the user.

 ## Certificate-based authentication